Skip to main content

 Target ID List

-DLCShows the data length.
+DLCDisplays data length.

-Mode (*1)Shows the transmission mode:
+Mode (*1)Displays transmission mode:

-MAC Pos.Shows the bit position in the data field where part of the MAC is placed using the “Motorola sequential” notation.
+MAC Pos.Displays bit position in Data field where part of generated MAC is placed, using Motorola sequential.

 Target Frame Info